 The Code

 I've decided to make the LMS web app code publicly available as a portfolio piece, after removing sensitive information and making some refinements.
-Since the client owns the original code, I have rafactored it enough to make it a completely separate web application.
+Since the client owns the original code, I have refactored it enough to make it a completely separate web application.
 However, I want to be clear about its scope and limitations.

 This codebase was built specifically to support one mobile application and isn't intended for production use.
 While you're welcome to explore the code and perhaps learn from it, I strongly recommend using established open-source LMS solutions if you're looking to implement a learning management system.
 These alternatives will offer more robust features, better security, and broader compatibility.